Daniel3E/Speech-Enhancement-for-Theatre-Stages-Using-Linear-Microphone-Array/README.md

 To run the project by your own, you need to establish the communication with ADC.
 You need to push the switches in order.
 The switches on the FPGA (From 1 to 6):
 { SW_vdd_ok } —— Start ACFC.
 Let be on logical 1

 { SHDNZ_ready }  ——  Shutdown ADC.
 Set to 1 then switch to 0 .

 { GPIO_MCLK }  —— configure GPIO1 as MCLK input.
 Set to 1 then switch to 0 .

 { master_mode }  —— configure device as master.
 Set to 1 then switch to 0 .

 { FS_48k_256_BCLK }  —— FS: 48K, BCLK: 12.288M.
 Set to 1 then switch to 0 .
 This set the relationship between BCLK and FSYNC

 { I2S_mode }  —— output data I2S.
 Set to logical 1.
 After doing the last step, you should start getting audio data from the DOUT pin of the ADC.
 This can then be mapped through the audio capturing protocol.

 For exact connection between the ADC and FPGA, check the constraint file.

+To start the algorithm, you need to first set the switch

 ## <font size=5>**Algorithm Design (Extraction + Addressing + Combination)** </font>